Chapter 4.20

 (3) Farmers or gardeners selling their own unprocessed farm products raised or grown exclusively upon lands owned or occupied by them;

-(8) Any instrumentality of the United States, state of Washington, or any political subdivision thereof, with respect to the exercise of governmental functions:
+(6) Any instrumentality of the United States, state of Washington, or any political subdivision thereof, with respect to the exercise of governmental functions;

-(9) All special events sponsored by the city but not to include participating commercial peddlers.
+(7) All special events sponsored by the city but not to include participating commercial peddlers;

 4.20.040 Registration application procedure.

-If the registrant represents a new business or desires to change the location of a currently registered business, he/she shall submit a completed application and the required registration fee to Omak City Hall.
-Prior to the issuance of the business registration, submitted application shall be reviewed by and proposed business location and building thereto inspected and approved by the fire chief, the building official, and the police chief.
-The business registration shall be issued only if the location and building are in compliance with building codes, fire codes, and zoning regulations of the city as those codes and regulations relate to existing and/or new structures.
+Application for a business license issued under this chapter is made through the Business Licensing Service (BLS) and must include all information required to obtain all the licenses requested, the total fee due for all licenses, and the application handling fee required under RCW 19.02.075.
+Prior to the issuance of the business license, the application will be reviewed by and the proposed business location and building thereto inspected and approved by the fire chief, the building official, and the police chief.
+The business license will be approved for issuance through BLS only if the location and building are in compliance with building codes, fire codes, and zoning regulations of the city as those codes and regulations relate to existing and/or new structures.
 (Ord.
+1891 § 6, 2020: Ord.
 1239 § 4, 1993).

 4.20.060 Denial appeal.

-Any applicant denied a business registration by the city clerk shall have a right of appeal to the city council.
+Any applicant denied a business registration by the city shall have a right of appeal to the city council.
 The applicant shall, within ten days of mailing by the clerk of notice of denial, give a notice of appeal to the city clerk, in writing.
-The clerk shall place the applicants appeal on the agenda of the next regularly scheduled city council meeting and inform the applicant in writing of the date, time and location of the meeting.
+The clerk shall advertise a public hearing on the matter of the appeal of the business license denial at the first available regularly scheduled meeting that legal notice can be provided for, following receipt of the appeal and place the applicant’s appeal on the agenda of said regularly scheduled city council meeting and inform the applicant in writing of the date, time and location of the meeting.
 (Ord.
+1782 § 1, 2014: Ord.
 1239 § 6, 1993).

 4.20.070 Denial—Hearing—Council determination.